-It's the first step to almost every digital marketing strategy on our list because it forms the foundation of each one.
+It's the first step to almost every digital marketing strategy because it forms the foundation of each one.

 While it's not an official keyword research tool, Google has a built-in keyword research tool right in Google Search.

-All you have to do is start typing a word related to your business — like "shoes" if you sell running shoes — and see what pops up.
+All you have to do is start typing a word related to your business — like "shoes" if you sell running shoes or "garage door repair" if you're a garage door company — and see what pops up.